rafaelmourao/ag-competition/README.md

-# agSimulations: replication code for Azevedo and Gottlieb's paper "Perfect Competition in Markets with Adverse Selection"
+# agSimulations: replication code for "Perfect Competition in Markets with Adverse Selection" by Eduardo Azevedo and Daniel Gottlieb.

-Here you find the replication code for Azevedo and Gottlieb's paper "Perfect Competition in Markets with Adverse Selection".
-All code was written in MATLAB, using MATLAB's OOP implementation.
-While only the source code is included here, the populations used to generate the figures in the paper can be made available on request.
+Replication code for "Perfect Competition in Markets with Adverse Selection" by Eduardo Azevedo and Daniel Gottlieb.
+Developed by Rafael Mourao and Eduardo Azevedo.
+The most important methods are implemented as general MATLAB classes and can be used to calculate equilibrium and optimal allocations for different models.

-In the present version of the repository, the scripts are divided in five folders:
+The scripts are divided in five folders:

-## ./classes
+## `./classes`

-In this folder you can find the main classes used to run the examples.
-More documentation can be found inside the files.
+In this folder you can find the classes with the most important functions.

-- model.m: abstract class that defines all properties and methods that should be implemented by a model.
+- `model.m`: abstract class that defines all properties and methods that should be implemented by a model of perfect competition with adverse selection.
-	- healthcaralognormalmodel.m: subclass that defines the properties and methods of the linear case.
+	- `healthcaralognormalmodel.m`: subclass for the health insurance model in the paper with linear contracts and normally distributed losses.
-	- healthcaralognormalmodel_nl: subclass that defines the properties and methods of the nonlinear case.
+	- `healthcaralognormalmodel_nl`: subclass for the health insurance model in the paper with nonlinear contracts and lognormally distributed losses.
-- population.m: defines an object that holds a population (generated according to a model class) and implements the algorithms to find optimal and efficient prices and allocations.
-Read the file description to see all the available calculation options.
+- `population.m`: A population object describes the preferences of a finite number of consumers.
+This class has methods for finding competitive equilibria and optima.

-## ./figuresManuscriptCompetition
+## `./figuresManuscriptCompetition`

-Codes used to generate the linear example figures included in the manuscript.
+Generates figures and tables for the linear contracts health insurance model in the paper.

-- run_directory.sh: bash script used to run the whole folder.
+- `run_directory.sh`: bash script used to run the whole folder.
-- calculations_parallel.m: creates the populations and run the main calculations in parallel
+- `calculations_parallel.m`: creates the populations and runs the main calculations in parallel
-- welfare_table.m: prints the tex tables used in the paper
+- `welfare_table.m`: prints the `.tex` tables used in the paper
-- plot_figures.m: plots the figures.
-Uses plotFunctions/plotEquilibriumAndOptimum.m as an auxiliary function for some figures.
+- `plot_figures.m`: plots the figures.
+Uses `plotFunctions/plotEquilibriumAndOptimum.m` as an auxiliary function for some figures.

-## ./figuresNonLinearModel
+## `./figuresNonLinearModel`

+Generates figures and tables for the nonlinear contracts health insurance model in the paper.

-- run_directory.sh: bash script used to run the whole folder.
+- `run_directory.sh`: bash script used to run the whole folder.
-- create_population_lognormal.m: creates the populations in parallel.
+- `create_population_lognormal.m`: creates the populations in parallel.
 Do not forget to set the desired number of workers, this program is very CPU intensive and may take a few days if running with few cores.
-- calculate_equilibrium_parallel.m: runs the main calculations.
+- `calculate_equilibrium_parallel.m`: runs the main calculations.
-- prepare_figures.m: saves the data used for the plots.
+- `prepare_figures.m`: saves the data used for the plots.
-- plot_figures.m: plots the figures.
+- `plot_figures.m`: plots the figures.
-- print* - print tex tables and values, and some .txt tables with additional information.
+- `print*` - print tex tables and values, and some `.txt` tables with additional information.

-## ./tests
+## `./tests`

 Several test scripts and a folder containing the codes used for a exploratory analysis of the nonlinear problem.
 Very useful if you plan on implementing different models.

-## ./plotFunctions
+## `./plotFunctions`

 Auxiliary functions for plotting:

-- num2bank.m : ???
+- `num2bank.m` : ???
-- ./export_fig : ???
+- `./export_fig` : ???

 ## Authors

-Eduardo Azevedo and Rafael Mour„o
+Eduardo Azevedo and Rafael Mour√£o

+## Running

+All code was written in MATLAB, using MATLAB's OOP implementation.
+Tested in an unix server, MATLAB 2014b with a parallel cluster set up.
+Some of the code uses KNITRO 9.1.0, but it will probably run even if knitro is not installed.

 ## License